Inkapable/spotify-viewer/README.md

 **Note**: Due to [#492](https://github.com/spotify/web-api/issues/492) of the Spotify Web API, there is currently no way to stream the now playing song.
 By such, this project is meant to be self-hosted to avoid rate-limiting.

-If you want to use the project you should fork it and build with Netlify or Github Pages using your own API keys (see [How to use](#how-to-use)).
+If you want to use the project you should fork it and build with Netlify or your own webserver using your own API keys (see [How to use](#how-to-use)).

-The demo website above only serves as demonstration, there is no guarantee it won't be rate-limited due to the nature of the API calls
+The demo website above only serves as demonstration, due to the API limits imposed by Spotify only the users whose emails have been manually added to the app can log in.

 ![Preview image](https://i.imgur.com/KDhOG9A.png)
 ![Preview image](https://i.imgur.com/6L7oT0Z.png)